 Course design encompasses the mapping, blue printing and holistic design that creates a unified course through backward mapping and course alignment.
 CTL can provide a Design Studio service that brings together your team through a series of design workshops.
 Alternatively, you can utilise the resources to initiate and support your own course design process.

 Contact firstname.lastname@example.org to arrange design workshops.

 Unit design includes mapping your learning outcomes, assessment types, content delivery and learning experiences to achieve constructive alignment.
 Through the process of design your teaching and learning experiences will be motivating, engaging and highly effective.
-CTL can provide support through workshops and professional learning as well as a range of resources for unit design, teaching and assessment.
-Talk to your Director of teaching and Learning to see what workshops they have organised and/or contact CTL to seek support and suggest professional learning experiences.
+The CTL can provide support through workshops and professional learning as well as a range of resources for unit design, teaching and assessment.
+Talk to your Director of Teaching and Learning to see what workshops they have organised and/or contact CTL to seek support and suggest professional learning experiences.
 You might also be interested in engaging with your colleagues through our seminars, symposium and community of practice.
 We also provide a Foundations to University Teaching Practice to support you as a new academic at SCU.

 Teaching Resource Design

 Our Digital Resources team includes a number of skilled professionals with expertise in web design, data/analytics, graphic design, video and audio production, photography and interactive multimedia production.

 For examples of the resources we can develop for you visit our Showcase and Innovation page.